Quilter Cheviot Sustainable Opportunities Growth Fund

 Invests in sovereigns as an unscreened asset class

-Find funds that invest in financial instruments issued by governments, typically for risk reasons, but do not screen them for environmental and social characteristics.
-See fund literature for more information.
+Invests in financial instruments issued by governments, typically for risk reasons, but do not screen them for environmental and social characteristics.
 Banking & Financials

 Exclude banks that finance fossil fuels extraction

-The fund avoids banks that finance fossil fuels extraction (coal, oil, gas)
+Avoids banks which finance fossil fuels extraction (coal, oil, gas)

 Predatory lending exclusion